 Newfoundland Press was launched with:

-In her memory, Newfoundland Press donates all profits to Street People.
+In her memory, Newfoundland Press donates all profits directly to random Street People.
 My Aunt Eileen was an amazingly generous activist for Senior rights.

 When Eileen Powell gathered her Poems & her daughter, Marilyn Earle, sent them to